Nayjest/lm-proxy/README.md

 > **Tip** 💡
 >Environment variables can also be defined in a `.env` file.

-Alternatively, you can enable or disable debugging via the command line-arguments:
+Alternatively, you can enable or disable debugging via the command-line arguments:
 - `--debug` to enable debugging
 - `--no-debug` to disable debugging